 With this in mind, Krupa was ready to commit to a dirndl for Oktoberfest... but not just any dirndl.

-I knew that a Sari was an iconic garment originating from India, but what Krupa taught me is that the Sari typically consists of three main pieces: the 'pallu,' which is the decorated end that drapes over the shoulder; the 'pleats,' which are neatly folded and tucked at the waist to form the skirt; and the 'blouse' or 'choli,' a fitted top that complements the Sari's design.
+I knew that a sari was an iconic garment originating from India, but what Krupa taught me is that the sari typically consists of three main pieces: the pallu, which is the decorated end that drapes over the shoulder; the pleats, which are neatly folded and tucked at the waist to form the skirt; and the blouse or choli, a fitted top that complements the sari's design.

 Design Process

 Drawing upon the rich tapestry of Krupa's heritage, we embarked on a collaborative design journey.
-This Sari, was mostly orange with a gold, brown and green border.
+This sari was mostly orange with a gold, brown, and green border.
 The pallu (the very end of the fabric which gets draped over the shoulder) was adorned with a more intricate pattern, so this is what we used to make the bodice.
 We laid out the pattern pieces very strategically and thoughtfully to really capture the essence of the original garment.

-image of the orange and green traditional sari fabric used to make the skirt of the custom dirndl
+orange and green traditional sari fabric used to make the skirt of the custom dirndl

 Craftsmanship and Techniques

-close up photo of the dirndl dress piping made to complete the oktoberfest attire.
+close up photo of the dirndl dress piping

 From there we moved on to the skirt.
-Krupa wanted a shorter skirt, which we cut from the main part of the Sari, making sure to keep the beautiful border at the bottom.
+Krupa wanted a shorter skirt, which we cut from the main part of the sari, making sure to keep the beautiful border at the bottom.

 Fabric and Materials